cbfacademy/full-stack-javascript-assessment-HedonisticOpportunist/docs/setup/local_setup.md

 The application will run locally if the _NODE_ENV_ variable does not equal _production_.

 It would help if you also assigned values for the variables _PORT_, _TOKEN_KEY_ and _MONGO_URL_.
+They are required for the application to run seamlessly.

 ## 🐈‍⬛ SPACE CATS - FRONTEND ENVIRONMENT VARIABLES

-Create a .env file in the root of the _frontend_ directory and set the following variable:
+Create a .env file in the root of the _frontend_ directory and set the following variables:

 ```
+REACT_BACK_END_URL=https://space-cats-production.up.railway.app

 REACT_APP_ENV=PRODUCTION
 ```

 The application will run locally if the _REACT_APP_ENV_ variable does not equal _production_.

+If the web server URL does not work, please use [backup web server](deployments.md) instead.

 ## 🐈‍⬛ SPACE CATS - BUILDING THE APPLICATION